sgago/algomon/readme.md

 With encryption we can prevent others from reading the data.
 With authentication we can prove who we're talking with.
 However, even with all this, bits could get flipped accidentally or maliciously.
 A hash-based message authentication code (HMAC) is sent along during TLS.
 Note that TCP's checksum can fail to detect errors for 1 in 16 million to 1 in 10 billion packets.
 So, with packets of 1KB in size, it happens once in 16 GB to 10 TB of data transmitted.

 ### Discovery and DNS
+[This video](https://www.youtube.com/watch?v=drWd9HIhJdU) is a solid deep dive into DNS and is worth a watch if you have the time.
+Even the first 15 minutes is valuable.

-So, IP addresses are cool and all, but we need a way to lookup the IP addresses of servers.
+IP addresses are cool and all, but we need a way to lookup the IP addresses of servers.
 There's 2^128 IPv6 and 2^32 IPv4 addresses.
 Good luck remembering them.
 Worse yet, IP addresses of servers change all the time.
 Sometimes the admins need to move requests to a different cluster or spread load among many clusters.
 DNS helps with this.

 Funnily enough, DNS is its own layer 7 protocol.